Las Vegas Hotel Booking Tips

 31. Buy Travel Insurance!

-This is very important – as soon as you’ve booked your flights and/or hotel, buy Travel Insurance (especially if you’re travelling to the U.S. from abroad).
+This is very important – as soon as you’ve booked your flights and/or hotel, buy Travel Insurance (especially if you’re traveling to the U.S. from abroad).
 If you need to cancel, you’ll want to get your hotel and flight money back.
-Honestly, you’ll never know when you might need it, and trust me, I’ve a bit of experience of this and hospitals and medical treatment in Nevada are NOT CHEAP.
+Honestly, you’ll never know when you might need it, and trust me, I have a bit of experience with this, and hospitals and medical treatment in Nevada are NOT CHEAP.

-Ok, finally, I kept you waiting for this, my apologies, but it’ll be worth it (!), so here it is, myVegas and Wynn Slots.
-MyVegas first.
-Links are below.
-More opportunities to get FREE rooms, and lots of other discounted, BOGO (buy one, get one free) and FREE stuff. myVEGAS is the official mobile and Facebook game of MGM Resorts and M life Rewards.
+myVEGAS is the official mobile and Facebook game of MGM Resorts and M Life Rewards.
 This is a free-to-play app that offers a plethora of slot and table games and gives you amazing rewards from MGM Resorts destinations.
 You can earn free hotel rooms, meals, show tickets, and more.